 Item Description DNS Filter Profile Table DNS Filter Profiles take effect when DNS servers on the WAN are used for DNS queries.
 The router intercepts all outgoing DNS queries on UDP port 53 and applies WCF and UCF rules on the domain names before passing the queries to the DNS servers.
 IP addresses of the domains are then blocked or allowed as per applicable WCF and UCF rules.
 DNS Filter Profiles can be applied by selecting from Firewall filter rules.
 Profile - Index number of the profile.
 Click to bring up the configuration page for the profile entry.
 Name - Name that identifies the profile.
 Set to Factory Default Clear all DNS Filter profile settings.
 DNS Filter Local Setting By setting the IP address of the DNS lookup server to the router's address, the router serves as a DNS lookup proxy server.
 When DNS Filter Local Setting is enabled, all DNS queries sent to the router will have WCF and UCF rules applied to the hostnames, and access to the resolved IP addresses will be allowed or blocked as configured in the rules.
 DNS Filter - Select to enable DNS Filter Local Setting.
 Web Content Filter - Select a WCF profile.
 URL Content Filter - Select a UCF profile.
-Syslog - The filtering result can be recorded according to the setting selected for Syslog.
-None - No log file will be created for this profile.
-Pass - Only passed access attempts will be recorded in Syslog.
-Block - Only blocked access attempts will be recorded in Syslog.
-Both - Both passed and blocked access attempts will be recorded in Syslog.
+Syslog - The filtering result can be recorded according to the setting selected for Syslog. • None - No log file will be created for this profile.
+Pass - Only passed access attempts will be recorded in Syslog. • Block - Only blocked access attempts will be recorded in Syslog. • Both - Both passed and blocked access attempts will be recorded in Syslog.
 Black/White List - Specify IP address, subnet mask, IP object, or IP group as a black list or white list for DNS packets passing through or blocked by Vigor router.
 Administration Message The message to be displayed in the browser when access to a website has been blocked.
 A custom message can be entered with HTML formatting in the text box.
-You can embed the following variables in the message:
+You can embed the following variables in the message: • %SIP% - The source IP address that attempted the HTTP access. %DIP% - The destination IP address to which access was attempted. • %URL% - The URL of the destination website. • %CL% - The category to which the URL belongs. • %RNAME% - The name of the router.
+Default Message - Click to reset the administration message to the factory default.

-To save changes on the page, click OK.
-To discard changes, click Cancel.
+To save changes on the page, click $\mathbf{OK}.$ To discard changes, click $\mathbf{Cancel}.$